hsamuelson/interOp/documentation/installation.md

 # Installation
 ## Requirements
-Windows or Linux (Preferably) windows <br>
+Windows or Unix (Preferably) windows <br>
 For Linux spesific install see this page: https://github.com/hsamuelson/interOp/blob/master/documentation/linux.md The easiest way of setting up is to download the newest binary from the Releases page.
 Otherwise you will need to point the main interpreter to a version of R yourself.
 ## Download and Install Languages
 It is a requirement (with the exception of the R language) that all programming languages be in your %PATH%.
-(Whenever installing a new language, there is always an option to add it to the path).
+(Whenever installing a new language, there is always an option to add it to the path). <br>
+If the languages are not added to your path please change the default path in ```paths.csv``` to the correct path the main executable.
+If the langauge is already added to the path it's path in ```paths.csv``` should be the name of the language, for example ```pyhon```.
 <br>
 Find the recommended versions here:<br>
 node.js: https://nodejs.org/en/download/ <br>